UnderwaterOwlbear/underwaterowlbear.github.io/pages/bb.md

 **Basic Attacks** Roll a d20 and add to-hit bonus.
 Results that are equal to or greater than the target's armor class (AC) deal the weapon's damage to the target.
 The target reduces their HP by that much.
 Attack rolls of 20 are critical hits -- roll twice as many damage dice.

 **Charge** In the first round of combat, a combatant may charge an enemy by moving from outside of melee range to within melee range of an enemy in the movement phase.
-The charging combatant gains advantage on their next attack against the charged enemy, and successful attacks deal double damage.
+The charging combatant gains advantage on their next attack against the charged enemy, and successful attacks roll twice as many damage dice.

 **Withdraw** When a combatant within melee range of an enemy moves out of melee range, the enemy may immediately make a melee attack against the combatant.
 This can be avoided if the combatant only makes a half move.